BL0CK-X/api-developer-program/go-api/README.md

+Only `python-api` is completed at this time.
+Pull requests are welcome!

 Developing the tutorial for the language `go` is of specific interest.
 This is because, per my understanding, <a href="https://stackoverflow.com/questions/12168873/cross-compile-go-on-osx">you can compile Go to a
 Linux binary</a> on a non-Linux device.